mobsites/Cosmos.Identity/README.md

 #### Extending Cosmos Identity using a different partition key path

 If the container to be used as the identity store already exists and is used to house other application model types but already has a set partition key path that is not `/PartitionKey`, then the default storage provider `CosmosStorageProvider` can be configured to use a different partition key path.
-Follow the steps outlined above and extend **all** the base identity classes with the following caveats:
+Follow the steps outlined above and extend **all** of the base identity classes with the following caveats:

-1. Add the following key-value pair to appsettings.json using the partition key path for the existing container for the value:
+1. Add the following key-value pair to appsettings.json using the partition key path for the existing container as the value:

 ```
 {